Tpichardo/osticket-prereq/README.md

 1. Log in to the Azure portal.
 2. Create a Virtual Machine
-   - Use a Windows 10 image to create your VM
+   - Use a Windows 10 image to create your VM.
    - For VM size, select anything with 2-4 virtual CPUs (vcpus).
    - Save your authentication credentials as you will use them for authenticating later.